MABeeskow/PySILLS/README.md

 the project, it is possible that further bugs occur.

 ## 🚀 Installation

+A detailed manual about the installation of PySILLS can be found [here](https://docs.google.com/document/d/18nw22PvVRpJvcUNXSThIvXpVhTG6ePhRhZph0nDWVaY/edit?usp=sharing).

 PySILLS can be easily installed via the following command: